mschmidt712/kubernetes-ci-cd/README.md

 #### Step9

-Wait for the registry to finish deploying.
+Wait for the registry to finish deploying using the following command.
 Note that this may take several minutes.

 `kubectl rollout status deployments/registry`